ranger-finance/ranger-agent-kit/perps-mcp/USER_MANUAL.md

-# 🛠️ Perps MCP – User Manual
+# 🛠️ Ranger Perps MCP – User Manual

 ## Overview

-The Perps MCP lets you interact with the perps mcp API using the Model Context Protocol (MCP).
+The Ranger Perps MCP lets you interact with the perps mcp API using the Model Context Protocol (MCP).
 You can use it to fetch market data, get trade quotes, and prepare transactions for execution on Solana, all via a modular, LLM-friendly interface.

 ---